callstack/ts-regex-builder/docs/API.md

 Regex syntax: `x*`;

-The `zeroOrMore` quantifier matches zero or more occurrences of given pattern, allowing a flexible number of repetitions of that element.
+The `zeroOrMore` quantifier matches zero or more occurrences of a given pattern, allowing a flexible number of repetitions of that element.

 ### `oneOrMore()`